binipringle/contracts/_texts/0-outline.md

 Consider any discomfort you may have with either the lower court or the appellate opinion.
 Can you categorize your objection in terms of one or more of the theories we studied?

-# 7.2.
-Lack of Capacity - Who Can Contract?
+## VIIb Lack of Capacity - Who Can Contract?

 **Paula Darlene Hampton v.
 Dillard Dept. Stores**